PhilMele/M4Project/README.md

 Add visual of parking on map to clarify if latlng coordinates have been entered properly by parking manager Rework te way parkign rates are made and create a standard presentation : [value] hour for [value] instead of letting parking manager give it a title
 Some repeats in codes in particular with validators preventing parking user and parking manager taking some actions on checked-in parkings.
+Could add a validator if all parking spaces are checked-in to prevent user to do so.
+Equally why would the parking company refuse to make money?

 # M4Project - GeoPay